sametcopur/ruleopt/README.md

 # RuleOpt
 ## Optimization-Based Rule Learning for Classification

 RuleOpt is an optimization-based rule learning algorithm designed for classification problems.
 Focusing on scalability and interpretability, RuleOpt utilizes linear programming for rule generation and extraction.
-An earlier version of this work is available in [our manuscript](https://arxiv.org/abs/2104.10751).
+An earlier version of this work is available in [our manuscript](https://arxiv.org/abs/2104.10751) (to appear in [Computers & Operations Research](https://www.sciencedirect.com/journal/computers-and-operations-research)).

 <p align="center" width="100%">
     <img width="50%" src="./img/flow_chart.png">